A Homily for All Saints of America (2026)

 God in Our Nothingness

 Today, we celebrate the Orthodox saints of North America.
 Some of these men and women grew up on American soil, endured many trials, temptations, and set-backs similar to what you and I experience — and yet they became saints.
+And now they stand behind us, supporting us, acting like an invisible support system to keep us moving up the seemingly unbeatable mountain.

 They remembered the words of our Lord: